elixir-europe-training/ELIXIR-TrP-LiterateProgrammingR-CodeRep/docs/chapters/Chapter_04.md

 - Journal articles

 Summary:
-- Easier to organize/structure document and document layout
+- Easier to organize/structure documents and document layout
 - Features largely cross-format
 - Better ability to integrate multiple languages in a PROJECT
 - Evaluate native language (R in knitr, Python/Julia in Jupyter)